by: David Echeverri

 What designers can do about it:

-Unless newcomer designers, specially millennial, claim back their hard skills, design departments will get closer and closer to a child care dept. Will you let your kindergarden take control of your product development?
-No, you won’t, instead, you should demand for competent, well rounded professionals who can take are of your project, with understanding of the creative, technical and marketing component of the business and industry.
+Unless newcomer designers, especially millennial, claim back their hard skills, design departments will get closer and closer to a child care dept. Will you let your kindergarten take control of your product development?
+No, you won’t, instead, you should demand for competent, well-rounded professionals who can take care of your project, with an understanding of the creative, technical and marketing component of the business and industry.
 Contact Models of Identity and have your project handled with the proper care and knowledge.